 Go to Preview and Test to preview the newsletter before sending it out.
 This includes a desktop and mobile version preview.
 Send a test email to yourself to preview it in your email client.

 Save and Close and schedule the newsletter to be sent.
 This should be set for Wednesday at 9 am Eastern time.
 Be sure it is set for AM, not PM.
 A confirmation message saying “Rock On!
 Your campaign has been scheduled” will be displayed, and a link to a published view of the newsletter will be displayed.
-Paste this link into the staff channel so staff have a chance to review the newsletter before it goes out.
+Paste this link into the Core Team channel so Core Team have a chance to review the newsletter before it goes out.

 The newsletter will now be locked.
 If any changes need to be made after the newsletter has been scheduled, you will need to pause the campaign, make changes, and restart the campaign.

 After a campaign has been paused and then restarted, it is important to double check that the date and time for sending out the newsletter is still correctly set as this will often default to the current time, rather than the original scheduled time.

 As soon as the newsletter has been sent out, move it to the Carpentry Clippings folder.
 This adds it to the searchable online archive findable through our website.
 To move it, check the box next to the newsletter and select the Carpentry Clippings folder when the